Constant-delay enumeration for SLP-compressed documents: Introduction

+\paragraph{Earlier version} This paper is an extended version of the article ``{\it Constant-delay enumeration for SLP-compressed documents}\,'' that was published in the 26th International Conference on Database Theory (ICDT 2023)~\cite{MunozR23}.
+We have made several changes for this version.
+The main one is that we have included full proofs for all of our results.
+In particular, the enumeration algorithm of the Shift-ECS data structure was completely redone by introducing the use of iterators.
+This change not only makes the algorithm easier to follow but also makes it more suitable for future implementation.
+Most importantly, it fixes a subtle mistake that was present in the previous algorithm.
+This version also includes additional examples and explanatory figures in an effort to improve readability.

 \paragraph{Organization of the paper} In Section~\ref{sec:setting} we introduce the setting and its corresponding enumeration problem.
-In Section~\ref{sec:ecs}, we present our data structure for storing and enumerating the outputs, and in Section~\ref{sec:evaluation} we show the evaluation algorithm.
-Section~\ref{sec:spanners} offers the application of the algorithmic results to document spanners and Section~\ref{sec:edits} how to extend these results to deal with complex document editing.
+In Section~\ref{sec:ecs}, we present our data structure for storing and enumerating the outputs, and in Section~\ref{sec:ecs-op} the operations for extending it.
+Then, in Section~\ref{sec:evaluation} we show the evaluation algorithm.
+Section~\ref{sec:spanners} offers the application of the algorithmic results to document spanners, plus an extension for compressed annotation schemes, and Section~\ref{sec:edits} shows how to extend these results to deal with complex document editing.
 We finish the paper with future work in Section~\ref{sec:conclusions}.